 Just as many dead-end jobs have unpredictable schedules, their pay is often not reflective of the effort and difficulty of the field.
 Low pay is a leading cause of job dissatisfaction and can make living your life and achieving your personal and financial goals very difficult.

-Graduates of Radiance Dental Assisting Academy often find positions with starting salaries of $35,000 to $40,000 annually — not including dental and medical insurance, as well as other benefits like paid time off.
+Graduates of Pacific Northwest Dental Assisting School often find positions with starting salaries of $35,000 to $40,000 annually — not including dental and medical insurance, as well as other benefits like paid time off.
 We have an excellent employment rate for our graduates and provide career assistance services to all graduates.

 Learn more about why so many people are becoming interested in Dental Assisting.

 Most low-paying jobs offer little opportunity for advancement and career growth.
 However, a career as a Dental Assistant can open doors for years to come.
 With additional training and education, many Dental Assistants may find opportunities working as a: